Juan Carlos del Valle: Work

-The second volume of his work, entitled El juicio de los ojos ("The eyes within"), was jointly produced by the Instituto Nacional de Bellas Artes (National Institute of Fine Arts) and the publishing house RM in 2006.
-The volume offers essays on his oeuvre by Jorge Reynoso Pohlenz, Ricardo Pérez Escamilla, and Jaime Moreno Villarreal.
-Focusing on his work from 2000 to 2006, it includes pencil and charcoal drawings as well as oil paintings.
+The second volume of his work, entitled El juicio de los ojos ("The eyes within"), was jointly produced by the Instituto Nacional de Bellas Artes, and the publishing house RM in 2006.

-The works in El juicio de los ojos were presented in an exhibition that traveled to museums in cities throughout Mexico and the volume also served as an exhibition catalogue.
-Also in 2006 the documentary Juan Carlos del Valle.
+The works in El juicio de los ojos were presented in an exhibition that traveled to museums in cities throughout Mexico, and the volume also served as an exhibition catalog.
+Also in 2006, the documentary Juan Carlos del Valle.
 Pintor ("Juan Carlos del Valle.
 Painter") was released.

-El devenir de la luz ("The Progression of Light", 2006), a collection of paintings and drawings, was exhibited at the Museo de la Ciudad de México (Museum of Mexico City).
-Meanwhile, El juicio de los ojos traveled around the country and under the name The Eyes Within was presented at the Instituto Cultural de México in San Antonio, Texas in 2007.
+El devenir de la luz ("The Progression of Light", 2006), is a collection of paintings and drawings and was exhibited at the Museo de la Ciudad de México (Museum of Mexico City).
+Meanwhile, El juicio de los ojos traveled around the country under the name The Eyes Within, and it was presented at the Instituto Cultural de México in San Antonio, Texas, in 2007.

-A reading alluding to Christian symbols gave rise to the project El pan de cada día ("Our Daily Bread"), produced in collaboration with Caritas, Mexico City, IAP.
+A reading alluding to Christian symbols gave rise to the project El pan de cada día ("Our Daily Bread"), produced in collaboration with Caritas, Mexico City, and IAP.
 The twenty-five canvases in this series were exhibited in the interior of churches in several Mexico City neighborhoods.